hatimzh/StudentsOrganizer/README.md

-# StudantsGen
+# StudantsOrganizer
-Easy and simple Website to organisate students marks.
+Easy and simple platform to manage students marks.